 4. The Thread to Avoid: Cotton

 Never use cotton thread for spandex.
 Cotton has no elasticity and will snap immediately when the fabric is stretched.
 It is the number one cause of popping seams in spandex garments.
+Our fabric care guide covers thread considerations alongside other care and construction factors that affect long-term garment durability.

 Part 3: The Synergy of Needle and Thread